P1sec/MCC_MNC/README.md

 - MCC: dict of MCC 3-digit-str, Operators-related information
 - MSISDN: dict of MSISDN prefixes, countries
 - MSISDNEXT: dict of MSISDN prefixes, countries and extra-territories
+- ISPC: dict of international signaling point codes, countries and operators
 - CC2: dict of alpha-2 code, country-related information
 - CNTR: dict of country, country-related information (similar to CC2)
 - TERR: dict of country or territory, borders and neighbour related information